 III.
 Common Practice Biases and Mistakes

-We introduced a long list of cognitive-emotional and social biases in Chapter 4 (Personal Foresight).
+We introduced a long list of cognitive-emotional and social biases in Chapter 2 (Personal Foresight).
 These are the most important biases to understand, both in ourselves and others.
-Chapter 12 (Peer Advice) offers more thoughts on biases and practice mistakes.
+Appendix 1 (Peer Advice) offers more thoughts on biases and practice mistakes.
 You can avoid these and other biases and mistakes by becoming aware of them, by vetting your own work with emotionally and cognitively-diverse colleagues and subject matter experts, and by continually learning more about the science and complex systems relevant to your practice, to make it more evidence-based.

 As we do more formal surveys of the field we will continue to expand and edit this list in future versions of the Guide.